terry-citrix/LongPolling/README.md

 # LongPolling
 Proof of Concept for doing long-polling in a Spring-based Tomcat-hosted service.
 Comes with a simple client as well.

+NOTE: This is the sole creation of Thierry Duchastel, in his own free time.
+This is *not* affiliated with any corporation, and is solely a proof-of-concept.
+No support of any kind is implied or provided.

 ## Compile

 Run *.\gradlew.bat clean build*